 \subsection{Theorem~\ref{thm:HYDEisXPwrtND}: \XP algorithm for \MSOGL}

 The main idea behind the proof of Theorem~\ref{thm:HYDEisXPwrtND} is as follows.
-We use the advantage of \XP time to guess all sizes $b_I^T$ of the sets $T \cap \bigcap_{i \in I} X_i$ for every type $T \in \mathcal{T}$ and every $I \subseteq [\ell]$.
-Clearly, the number of possible assignments of $b_I^T$ can be upper-bounded by $n^{\nu 2^\ell}$.
-This immediately allows us to verify global constraints and in particular $\varphi$.
-Note that at this point this is possible since the vertices in $T$ are equivalent with respect to \MSO logic and thus the \MSO-model-checking algorithm of Lampis~\cite{Lampis:13} can be used to verify $\varphi$ on the (now labeled) graph $G$.
+We use the advantage of \XP time to guess all sizes $b_I^T$ of the sets $T \cap \bigcap_{i \in I} \mu(X_i)$ for a possible assignment~$\mu$, for every type $T \in \mathcal{T}$, and for every $I \subseteq [\ell]$.
+Clearly, the number of possible assignments of $b_I^T$ can be upper-bounded by $n^{|\TT| 2^\ell}$.
+This immediately allows us to verify global cardinality constraints and in particular $\varphi$.
+Note that at this point this is possible, since the vertices in $T$ are equivalent with respect to \MSO logic and thus the \MSO-model-checking algorithm of Lampis~\cite{Lampis:13} can be used to verify $\varphi$ on the (now labeled) graph $G$.
+Here the labeling represents the assignment~$\mu$ respecting the guessed values~$b_I^T$.
 If $\varphi$ is satisfied, we proceed in a similar way as in the proof of Theorem~\ref{thm:JECKYLisFPTwrtND}.
 Now, we have to check whether there exists an assignment $\mu$ that obeys all local cardinality constraints for each vertex in $G$.
 Observe that this can be done locally, as the only thing that matters in the neighboring types is the number of vertices in the sets $X_1,\ldots, X_\ell$ (especially it is independent of the actually selected vertices).
 This however, results in a computation of lower- and upper-bounds on $b_{I}^T$ in a similar but simpler way to Lemma~\ref{lem:local_refinement}.
-Finally, if all $b_I^T$ fulfill both lower- and upper-bounds, we have found an assignment $\mu$ that on the one hand satisfies $\varphi$ (and thus the global constraints) and on the other hand satisfies all the local cardinality constraints.
+Finally, if all $b_I^T$ fulfill both lower- and upper-bounds, we can use these values to computer an assignment $\mu$ that on the one hand satisfies $\varphi$ (and thus the global constraints) and on the other hand satisfies all the local cardinality constraints (see Lemma~\ref{lem:realisationEquivalenceForSigma}).
 If such $b_I^T$'s do not exist it is impossible to simultaneously satisfy the local and the global cardinality constraints.